 ...But is it safe?

-It is worth noting that homebirth studies that include women who have high risk pregnancies show more negative outcomes for the baby than studies that only include low risk, healthy women during pregnancy and birth.
-For that reason, I screen my clients carefully and only attend birth at home for low-risk women.
+It is worth noting that homebirth studies that include people who have high risk pregnancies show more negative outcomes for the baby than studies that only include low risk, healthy people during pregnancy and birth.
+For that reason, we screen clients carefully and only attend birth at home for low-risk people.
 Wondering if you are low-risk?
-Check out my FAQ for a list of what that means, or reach out so we can discuss!
+Check out the FAQ for a list of what that means, or reach out so we can discuss!